Mixces/Animatium/MODRINTH_DESCRIPTION.md

       attack cooldown before they can can swing again.
 Enable this feature to play a fake swing animation during that 10 ms delay to match <=1.7.x.
     - Type: BOOLEAN
+- dontMoveBlueVoid
+    - Description: Stops the blue void sky from moving based on eye height.
+[Requires oldBlueVoidSky to be enabled]
+    - Type: BOOLEAN
 - showUsageSwingingParticles
     - Description: Shows fake block-breaking particles during usage swinging to match <=1.7.x.
     - Type: BOOLEAN